What are you working towards?

 One of the best budgeting tips is writing down your short and long-term goals.
 Visualising what you’re working towards can help you achieve your goals faster.
 We all know what long-term goals are; they’re the fun things like a home renovation, holiday or new car.
 These goals are what makes sticking to a budget all worth it.

-Think of your short-term goals as weekly victories that help you achieve your bigger goals.
-Short-term goals can be as simple as ‘buy one coffee per day’ or ‘pack your lunch twice a week’.
-When you save money sticking to your short-term goals you’re one step closer to that big goal at the end!
+Think of your short-term goals as weekly victories that will ultimately help you achieve your bigger, fancier goals.
+Short-term goals can be as simple as ‘limit yourself to one takeaway coffee per day’ or ‘pack your lunch twice a week’.
+When you save money sticking to short-term goals you’re one step closer to that big goal at the end.